 Community agricultural exports to the United States, on the other hand, are much smaller than those in the reverse direction.
 In 1958 the Community exported \$205 million worth of farm products to the United States; by 1972 these exports had risen to \$531 million.
 Many of the most important Community agricultural exports, such as dairy products, are subject to quantitative restrictions in the United States, which limits their export possibilities.
-With imports of \$2,049 million and exports of \$531 million, the Community in 1972 thus had an agricultural trade deficit of \$1,518 million with the United States.
+With imports of \$2.049 billion and exports of \$531 million, the Community in 1972 thus had an agricultural trade deficit of \$1.518 billion with the United States.

-All industrialised countries have special agricultural programmes suited to their structures and climate which aim at integrating this important sector into the structure of the whole economy after reorganising it as appropriate and guaranteeing agricultural workers a reasonable income in comparison with industrial workers.
-For the Community agriculture is especially important, since some 10.5% of the enlarged Community's active population is employed in agriculture; in certain regions of Southern Italy over 50% of workers are on the land.
-Agriculture accounts for approximately 4% of the active population of the United States.
+All industrialized countries have special agricultural programs suited to thier structures and climate which aim at integrating this important sector into the structure of the whole economy after reorganizing it as appropriate and guaranteeing agricultural workers a reasonable income in comparison with industrial workers.
+For the Community, agriculture is especially important, since some 10.5 per cent of the enlarged Community's active population is employed in agriculture; in certain regions of Southern Italy over 50 per cent of workers are on the land.
+Agriculture accounts for approximately 4 per cent of the active population of the United States.